haritkumar/rest-graphql-grpc-apis/readme.md

 ### 1. REST APIs

 ### 3. gRPC Server
-gRPC is designed to make the clients believe that the server is on the same machine.
-Clients invoke a method on the Stub, which gets transparently handled by the underlying protocol.
+gRPC is a high performance, open source RPC framework developed by Google where a client application can directly call a server method as if it was a local object.Clients invoke a method on the Stub, which gets transparently handled by the underlying protocol.

 gRPC’s secret sauce lies in the way the serialization is handled.
 It is based on Protocol Buffers, an open source mechanism for serializing structured data, which is language and platform neutral.
 Similar to XML, Protocol Buffers are verbose and descriptive.
 But they are smaller, faster, and more efficient than other wire-format protocols.
 Any custom data type that needs to be serialized will be defined as a Protocol Buffer in gRPC.